ASVLeipzig/cor-asv-ann/README.md

 When applied on [PAGE-XML](https://github.com/PRImA-Research-Lab/PAGE-XML) (as [OCR-D workspace processor](https://ocr-d.github.io/cli), cf. [usage](#ocr-d-processor-interface-ocrd-cor-asv-ann-process)), this component also allows processing below the `TextLine` hierarchy level, i.e. on `Word` or `Glyph` level.

-For that it uses the soft alignment scores to calculate an optimal **hard alignment** path for characters, and thereby distributes the transduction onto the lower level elements (keeping their coordinates and other meta-data), while changing Word segmentation if necessary (i.e. merging and splitting tokens).
+For that one needs to distribute the line-level transduction onto the lower level elements (keeping their coordinates and other meta-data), while changing Word segmentation if necessary (i.e. merging and splitting tokens).
+To calculate an optimal **hard alignment** path for characters, we _could_ use the soft alignment scores – but in practise, the quality of an independent, a-posteriori string alignment (i.e. Needleman-Wunsch algorithm) is better.

 ### Evaluation